 Ecuador votes on extradition amid crime boom

-Quito (AFP) – Ecuadorans voted in a referendum Sunday that will decide whether or not to allow extradition of citizens linked to organized crime in a country rocked by a dramatic increase in violence.
+Quito (AFP) – Ecuadorans voted in a referendum Sunday that will decide whether to allow extradition of citizens linked to organized crime in a country rocked by a dramatic increase in violence.

+No results were announced after polling centers concluded 10 hours of voting.
+Authorities have 10 days to count the ballots and announce results.

 The extradition of Ecuadorans is prohibited by the South American country's constitution.